Townhouse in La Carihuela

 The house has one double bedroom and one twin bedroom (with optional third bed).
 A toddler-cot and high-chair are also available if required at no extra charge ( we do not believe in those naughty extras, the price you see is the price you pay! ).
 Each bedroom has a balcony, the balcony in the twin bedroom is enclosed so it is child-safe.
 The house has ample space for a family or 4 adults (if you are a couple then the house is even more luxurious in terms of space).

 Tasteful and modern décor runs throughout the property and everything you will require for your stay is provided ( including iron & board, a new washing machine, toaster, a proper kettle – the important and often forgotten things in a holiday villa! ).
 Also included is a Remoska which allows you cook things as you would in an oven – it roasts a chicken to absolute perfection.
 Hot water for showers etc. is available on demand via a fully-automated boiler (new boiler installed February 2011).

-Also provided is a DVD player and TV with UK Sky satellite for TV and radio (availability of channels is currently - Feb 2014 - variable but we will let you know); lots of beach towels and a (varying) number of beach toys and sunbeds for use on the terrace or by the pool.
+Also provided is a DVD player and TV with UK Sky satellite for TV and radio (availability of channels is currently - Feb 2014 - variable, but there are still lots of channels to watch); lots of beach towels and a (varying) number of beach toys and sunbeds for use on the terrace or by the pool.